 Did you know?

 The Bills are desolated rocks offshore nine miles from Achill Island.
-They stand one hundred and twenty-four feet above sea level There is an old legend that recognised these rocks as the remnant of the lost Atlantis, a disappeared mythical continent whose end the Greek writer Plato, who lived four hundred years before Christ, wrote: "At that time the Atlantic ocean was navigable and there was an island greater than Libya and Asia togheter.
-On this island a very rich war-race lived; but prodigious earthquakes and deluges took place and brought with them desolation in the space of one night, so all this people were merged under the earth, and Atlantis Island itself being absorbed in the sea entirely disappeared."
+They stand one hundred and twenty-four feet above sea level There is an old legend that recognised these rocks as the remnant of the lost Atlantis, a disappeared mythical continent whose end the Greek writer Plato, who lived four hundred years before Christ, wrote: "At that time the Atlantic ocean was navigable and there was an island greater than Libya and Asia together.
+On this island a very rich war-race lived; but huge earthquakes and deluges took place and brought with them desolation in the space of one night, so all these people were merged under the earth, and Atlantis Island itself being absorbed in the sea entirely disappeared."